-A phone charger holder seems to me a great way to keep the mess of cables and electronics contained.
-I don’t know about you, but the piles of cables on the kitchen counter, on the floor, or on the desks are enough to send me into a frowning mood.
+A phone charger holder seems to me to be a great way to keep the mess of cables and electronics contained.
+I don't know about you, but the piles of cables on the kitchen counter, on the floor, or on the desks are enough to send me into a frowning mood.
 So I thought this little project can make the ugly cables disappear and the best part is that the holder can be done in only seven easy steps.

 Required Sewing Materials